 St. Ignatius School’s philosophy is based on the Jesuit ideal of cura personalis– the care for the whole person – academic, social, physical, spiritual and emotional development.
 Our middle school program (grades six through eight) is designed to prepare all SIS students for high school and college and to facilitate the necessary and ongoing communication between home and school.

-The academic program addresses the needs, interests and abilities of developing adolescents and emphasizes mastery of skills and understanding in reading, writing, mathematics, science, and religion.
+The academic program addresses the needs, interests and abilities of developing adolescents and emphasizes mastery of skills and competence in reading, writing, mathematics, science, and religion.
 Teacher lesson plans and curriculum are aligned with New York State’s Common Core Standards for English, Language Arts, Math, Social Studies and Science.
 Teachers coordinate learning activities, follow an interdisciplinary approach where appropriate, and help students understand the connections core subjects have with one another.

 English Language Arts